The 2026 Freelance Launch Plan: How to Start, Scale, and Succeed on Your Terms

 How do I start freelancing with no experience or portfolio?

 Start before you’re “ready.”
-Identify a skill you can develop.
-Create 3 spec pieces (mock projects) for real or fictional companies in your target niche, detailing the process and a measurable goal.
+Create 3 spec pieces (mock projects) for real companies in your target niche.
+Detail the process and a measurable goal to demonstrate problem-solving skills.

 How do I avoid scope creep and difficult clients?